Hackers News Hackers News

 Marcus Rodriguez

-ForceMemo, a new malware campaign, is quietly compromising hundreds of GitHub accounts.
-The campaign then injects hidden malicious code into Python repositories, leaving almost no visible trace.
+• A new malware campaign, dubbed “ForceMemo,” is actively compromising hundreds of GitHub accounts and injecting malicious code into Python repositories.

-StepSecurity researchers were the first to identify and publicly report the campaign, naming it ForceMemo after its two most defining technical traits: the use of Git’s force-push command to silently overwrite repository history, and the use of Solana blockchain transaction memos as a command-and-control channel.
+StepSecurity researchers were instrumental in discovering and publicly disclosing this campaign.
+They named it “ForceMemo” to reflect its two defining characteristics: the use of Git’s “force-push” command to silently overwrite repository history, and the utilization of Solana blockchain transaction memos for command-and-control communications.

 Stealth Injection Through Force-Push

-Repository maintainers should confirm their default branch matches the last known legitimate commit, paying close attention to any mismatch between the author date and committer date in recent logs.
+• Repository Maintainers: Verify that your default branch accurately matches the last known legitimate commit.
+Pay close attention to any inconsistencies between the author date and committer date in recent commit logs, as this is a key indicator of a force-push attack.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.